-Marine mammal species don't live within the park, however many species are observed in nearby waters.
-Humpback whales, steller sea lions, sea otters, harbor seals, Pacific white-sided dolphins, harbor porpoises, Dall's porpoises, and northern elephant seals have been sighted near the park.
+While marine mammal species don't live within the boundaries of the park, many are observed in nearby waters.
+Steller sea lions, sea otters, harbor seals, Pacific white-sided dolphins, harbor porpoises, Dall's porpoises, and northern elephant seals have been sighted near the park.
 Nearby whales include orca whales, gray whales, and the endangered humpback whale.
 In particular, the sea otter is characteristic of the region and can be found abundantly in Sitka Sound.
 Sea otters often compete with local fisheries for prey, but are also an indicator of good ecosystem health.

 On Baranof Island and the surrounding island archipelago, biodiversity is characterized by several endemic species, or organisms unique to a restricted area.
 Some examples of endemic species are the Baranof Island ermine, the Sitka root vole, and the Sitka deer mouse.
 All three require varied habitats that are tied to prey abundance.
 Endemism is common on the North Pacific Coast because of its historical isolation from the rest of the continent, ecological complexity, and narrowness between the ocean and mountain ranges.
 Many organisms are restricted to certain islands and are more susceptible to endangerment because of their ranges and very specific habitat requirements.
 As human-caused changes occur, including development and urban expansion, these mammals could be threatened with permanent elimination from the only place they call home.
 Preserved public lands provide opportunities for endemic species to find sanctuary.
 Just as Sitka National Historical Park is a treasured place for human visitors, mammals also find refuge amongst the ever-changing world.